stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-Shaders are created via a factory that first converts the SPIV code to a byte-buffer:
+Shaders are created via a factory method that converts the SPIV code to a byte-buffer:

 ```java
 public static Shader create(LogicalDevice dev, byte[] code) {